 - Developing a great sales management team

 What Are Your Options For Effective Leadership Development?

 My boss would insist I sign up for an annual leadership course offered by either the AMA or other well-known training organizations.
 I would look for a nice location, like Hilton Head, South Carolina and get away for a few days.
 What started as a boss-pleasing activity, in fact, became an enjoyable opportunity!
 I found that I got to meet a lot of different people and the time away from the office allowed me to process information and gain a fresh perspective.
 As part of the curriculum, you will build an action plan to bring back to your organization.
 I know my action plans lasted until I got back to my desk and found 400 emails waiting and a packed week of meetings following my training.
 All too soon, I found the excitement and new tools learned from my course slipping away.

 If you attend a lecture or a 2-3 day course, 90% of what you learn is forgotten within 30 days unless it’s reinforced.
 That is the inherent problem with leadership courses offered by big-name training organizations.
 The key to effective learning is a combination of one-to-one coaching, learning by doing and group discussion.

 In today’s reality, budget cuts make it increasingly difficult to justify the costly $10,000 price tag of a week-long Executive Leadership Training Course.
 These courses are not only ineffective in terms of knowledge retained but also in time investment.

 Is there a solution that enables Sales Leaders to both network and improves their leadership skills?

-There are 3 reasons why you should consider joining the Sales Executive Leadership Forum:
+There are 3 reasons why you should consider joining the Sales Leadership Mastermind Group.